EPCCed/2026-07-27-Fortran-inter/episodes/09-abstract-types.md

     ! ... relevant for interface1 and so on ...
   end interface
 ```

+> ## Abstract types define only interfaces
+>
-It is often the case that an abstract type defines only interface,
-or supported behaviours,
+> It is often the case that an abstract type defines only interface, or supported behaviours, and not
-and not components (a lack of concrete components can be considered
-a characteristic of an abstract entity).
+> components (a lack of concrete components can be considered a characteristic of an abstract entity).
+{: .callout}

 The `deferred` attribute in the `procedure` declarations indicates
 that the actual implementation is yet to be specified